Maggggie/jargon/articles/eventComponent.md

 ### 5. Fire and Listen For Event

-Finally, we need to add some code to both of our components.
-In our slider component, we need to add some code, which will fire a new event, when the user moves the slider:
+Finally, we need to add some code to both of our components, to allow them to interact with our new event.
+In our slider component, we need to add some code, which will fire a new event when the user moves the slider:

-*5.1*
+*5.1 commissionSliderController.js*

 ```javascript
 ({